unahouExosite/docs/exositeready/gwe/getting_started.md

 ```

 A few seconds after rebooting the gateway you should see data appear in
-the aliases of your GatewayEngine device.
+the aliases of your GWE device.

 For additional functionality of Exosite products available on your gateway, take a look at
 the output of the following commands: